LispCookbook/cl-cookbook/process.md

 Note that all the mapping functions (`lparallel:pmap`, **lparallel:pmapc**,`lparallel:pmapcar`, etc.) take two special keyword arguments
-- `:size`, specifiying the number of elements of the input sequence(s) to process, and
+- `:size`, specifying the number of elements of the input sequence(s) to process, and
 - `:parts` which specifies the number of parallel parts to divide the sequence(s) into.